Amsterdam/design-system/documentation/git.md

 From here on, an underscore ‘-’ is the separator.

-### Express the work to be done
+### Describe the work to be done

-Represent the contents of the branch in a few English words.
+Describe the contents of the branch in a few English words.
 Derive these from the name of the product backlog item (PBI) to which the sub-task belongs, or in the case of larger PBIs, from the sub-task itself.

 ### Examples